Chart Color Schemes

 Charmhaven is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Charmhaven, as per the latest Census, consisted of 92.8% houses and 7.3% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 83.2% houses and 16.7% other dwellings.
-Home ownership in Charmhaven stood at 30.7%, with mortgaged dwellings at 38.4% and rented ones at 30.9%.
-The median monthly mortgage repayment was $1,705, lower than Sydney metro's average of $1,900.
-The median weekly rent in Charmhaven was $375, similar to the national figure but below Sydney metro's $385.
-Nationally, Charmhaven's mortgage repayments were lower than the Australian average of $1,863.
+The dwelling structure in Charmhaven, as per the latest Census data, consisted of 92.8% houses and 7.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metropolitan area had 83.2% houses and 16.7% other dwellings.
+Home ownership in Charmhaven stood at 30.7%, with the rest being mortgaged (38.4%) or rented (30.9%).
+The median monthly mortgage repayment was $1,705, lower than Sydney's average of $1,900.
+The median weekly rent was $375, similar to Sydney's $385 and the national average.
+Nationally, Charmhaven's mortgage repayments were below the Australian average of $1,863.

 Frequently Asked Questions - Housing